musiqin/blog/_posts/2017-06-29-getting-started-webassembly.md

 ---

 > WebAssembly or wasm is a new portable, size- and load-time-efficient format suitable for compilation to the web.
+WebAssembly is currently being designed as an open standard by a W3C Community Group that includes representatives from all major browsers.

 WebAssembly is a new technology that makes it possible to run highly performance, low-level code in the browser itself.
 It can be used to bring large C and C++ codebases like games, physics engines and even desktop apps to the web platform.